 What is the best free project management software?+-

-There are a variety of free plans available, including Trello, Asana, and Basecamp.
-The best option will depend on your team's needs and budget.
-Trello is best for small teams, Asana is great for larger projects, and Basecamp is best for remote team collaboration.
+ClickUp, Asana, and Wrike offer the best free plans.
+Your ideal choice, however, will depend on your needs and budget.
+ClickUp is a viable option for small teams, Asana is ideal for larger projects, and Wrike is perfect for remote collaboration.

 What is a Gantt chart in software project management?+-